Optimal control of open-quantum-system dynamics predicted by long short-term memory: Results and Discussions

 We then take the second step: optimization of the zero-area pulse control function $c(t)$.
 A central objective is to partially mitigate environmental disruption to adiabaticity by adapting the ideal pulse shape originally designed for closed systems, thereby identifying a noise-insensitive evolution path.
 Fig.~\ref{Fig.7}(a) plots the fidelity as a function of the rescaled time $T_{tot}$ without pulse control, with ideal and optimal pulses control, respectively.
 The profiles of the corresponding ideal and optimal pulses are demonstrated in the inset of Fig.~\ref{Fig.7}(a).
 The environmental parameters are taken as $\Gamma=0.04$, $\gamma=4$, $T=10$.
 The performance of the optimal $c(t)$ are better than the ideal ones, which certainly also outweigh the free evolution case.
 Similar with Fig.~\ref{Fig.5}, we also define a fidelity improvement as $F_{im}^{c(t)}=F_{opt}^{c(t)}-F_{ideal}^{c(t)}$, with $F_{opt}^{c(t)}$ and $F_{ideal}^{c(t)}$ represent the final fidelities corresponding to the optimized and the ideal $c(t)$, respectively.
 We take $\Gamma=0.03, \gamma=4, T=10$, and fix the other two when one of them varies.
-Fig.~\ref{Fig.7}(b) demonstrate similar behavior as in Fig.~\ref{Fig.5}, $F_{im}^{c(t)}$ gradually decreases with increasing parameters $\Gamma$ and $T$.
+Fig.~\ref{Fig.7}(b) demonstrate similar behavior as in Fig.~\ref{Fig.5}, $F_{im}^{c(t)}$ gradually increases with increasing parameters $\Gamma$ and $T$.
 This trend supports the physical intuition that a stronger environment (larger \(\Gamma\), higher $T$) disrupts adiabaticity more severely, thus offering greater scope for enhancing fidelity through optimized pulses.
 However, $F_{im}^{c(t)}$ does not change monotonically with increasing \(\gamma\), a peak exists at a critical value (\(\gamma\approx15\)).
 This result is in accordance with Refs. \cite{xie2022stochastic,tai2014optimal,wang2021quantum}: A higher \(\gamma\) yields a more Markovian and disruptive environment, which tends to raise $F_{im}^{c(t)}$.
 However, this tendency is weakened by a reduction in the control’s effectiveness.
-At last, to verify the accuracy of the prediction, in Fig.~\ref{Fig.7}(a),(b) we also plot the direct numerical calculations of the non-Markovian master equation (RK 4) for optimal pulse case.
+At last, to verify the accuracy of the prediction, in Fig.~\ref{Fig.7}(a),(b) we also plot the direct numerical calculations of the non-Markovian master equation (RK4) for optimal pulse case.
 The light blue region of Fig.~\ref{Fig.7}(a) corresponds to the time interval that the NN is not trained.
 The fidelity evolution for the optimized case in Fig.~\ref{Fig.7}(a) closely matches between the LSTM and RK4 methods, whether the network is trained or not.
-In Fig.~\ref{Fig.7}(b), we compare the $\Gamma$ depedence of the fidelity for LSTM-NNs predicted dynamics and RK 4 calculated dynamics.
-As expected the two results are almost identical, showing the high accuracy of the LSTM-NNs in predicting the dynamics.
-To show the advantage of our strategy, in Fig.~\ref{Fig.7}(c) we compare the runtime required for optimizing a single set of control parameters over 200 iterations, comparing the LSTM-based approach with direct numerical calculation using RK4.
-For a fair comparison, both methods employ the same time step and all simulations were performed on a single NVIDIA GTX 1650 GPU.
-As illustrated, for different parameter $\Gamma$, the LSTM-NNs require approximately 60 s, whereas the RK4 evolution takes about 580 s, corresponding to a speedup of roughly one order of magnitude.
-It should be noted that the reported LSTM runtime does not include the offline training time of the network.
-However, once trained, the LSTM can predict the dynamics for a wide range of different driving pulses and parameter settings, providing a significant overall computational advantage.
-Moreover, the LSTM predicts only the expectation values of the selected observables, whereas the RK4 evolution accesses the full quantum state.
-Despite this limitation, for typical quantum dynamics tasks such as trajctory or control pulse optimization, the LSTM-based approach achieves a speedup of one to two orders of magnitude while maintaining accurate predictions of the target observables.